heckj/swiftui-notes/README.md

 ## Goal

+While I started digging into SwiftUI, I was attracted to Combine and realized how much depth there was in just the Combine framework.
-I wanted to learn Combine, so describing how to use it to other people works really well for me.
+I wanted to learn Combine, and describing how to use it to other people works really well for me.

 My goal for this is to create easily accessible reference documentation for myself, and for anyone else wanting to use it.
 I do (not-so-secretly) hope that Apple's own reference documentation will completely obviate the reference section of all of this, but it doesn't today.